Bargett History, Family Crest & Coats of Arms

-Origins Available: English
+- Origins Available:

 The ancestors of the Bargett surname lived among the ancient Anglo-Saxon culture.
 The name comes from when they lived near a gate that barred entrance to a town or city.
 Originally, the gate was formed of posts and a chain.
 Today Bargate is a building in the city center of Southampton, England.
 Built c.1180 as part of the fortified walled city, the Bargate was the main point of entry and exit to and from the north.
 Bargate Ward is an Electoral Ward in the Unitary Authority of Southampton, England.

 Early Origins of the Bargett family